Method of Moments for Demagnetization#

 │

 ├─ 3.
-Build demag operator
+Build demag operator from the unified pair rule

 │

 ├─ 4.
-Solve linear system (I - S T) J = J⁽⁰⁾ + S B_ext
+Solve linear system (I - S T) J = J⁽⁰⁾ + S B_ext [global frame]

 │ ├─ [direct] numpy.linalg.solve(Q, rhs) O(N³)

-│ └─ [iterative] GMRES with Jacobi preconditioner
+│ └─ [iterative] GMRES + Jacobi preconditioner (rotated analytical

 │